nikbearbrown/mba-finance/chapters/16-how-companies-think-about-investing.md

 ---

-**Tags:** capital-budgeting, NPV, IRR, MIRR, profitability-index, payback, mutually-exclusive, capital-rationing

----

 ## AI Wayback Machine

-**Joel Dean** was developed the modern framework for capital budgeting in 1951 — including NPV and IRR as standard decision criteria.
+**Joel Dean** developed the modern framework for capital budgeting in 1951 — including NPV and IRR as standard decision criteria.

 **Run this:**